-Dinah had been dead exactly three years, yet Gabriel Presh could not forget his late wife.
-Waking in the morning drained what little willpower he still possessed; and the picture taped to the inside of his silver fob watch gave him a sorrowed pang whenever he opened it.
-Even in the faded photograph, with her long auburn curls and gentle brown eyes, she looked like a damsel from one of Rossetti’s paintings.
+Even three years later, waking each morning drained what little willpower Gabriel still possessed; and the picture taped to the inside of his silver fob watch gave him a sorrowed pang whenever he opened it.
+Though the photograph was old and faded, with her long auburn curls and gentle brown eyes, she was the vision of Pre-Raphaelite beauty.

-Dinah was diagnosed with cancer almost twelve years ago.
-Maybe, then, Gabe should have been prepared for her death.
-It hadn’t looked hopeful from the beginning and the two were sure they were spending their last months together.
-However, treatment started working and the asphyxiating darkness began creeping from Gabe’s heart.
+The cancer diagnosis came almost twelve years ago, yet it did nothing to prepare Gabe for Dinah’s death.
+The prognosis had been grim and the two were sure they were spending their last months together.
+However, treatment started working and the asphyxiating darkness began releasing its grip on Gabe’s heart.

-They were both in tears by the end of the hospital visit.
+They were both in tears by the end of the hospital visit, throwing around words like “remission” and “future” in a way they had not had the liberty to before.
 Though her thick hair had been stripped by the chemicals and her skin was sunken and sallow over her cheekbones, all Gabriel could think was how beautiful she was.

 "I love you," he said, kissing her eyes, her forehead, her nose, her lips.
 Six months, one year, two, and she was still with him.
 Three years passed and she was back to being the woman she was when he married her.
 Fine wrinkles had spread around her eyes and her hair had grown back with silver in the copper curls, but she was his Dinah, vibrant and lovely as the day they met.

 Stretching one arm out the window, Gabriel turned the ignition and put the car into gear, listening to the crunch of gravel as the truck crept forward.
-The wind whistled through his shaggy, greying hair and Gabriel reached up to scratch his chin, fingers smoothing over the horseshoe mustache framing his mouth.
+The wind whistled through the shaggy strands of his greying hair and Gabriel reached up to scratch his chin, fingers smoothing over the horseshoe mustache framing his mouth.

 "Good day, sir," Dinah said when he entered the barber's shop.